Google Analytics is Going to Its Grave

 Set up reports

-Reports will require more initial effort in GA4, depending on what metrics you want to track.
+Reports will require more initial effort in GA4, depending on what metrics you would like to track.
 GA4 users will need to set up custom reports to analyze most metrics that come out-of-the-box in Universal.
 (Universal Analytics features 30 standard reports, compared to three standard reports in GA4).

 Getting Help for the Switch